ABHIJITH-EA/Daily-tracking/README.md

 ### Development
 ---
-- If your using a virtual enviornment make use of `setup.sh`
+- If running on a virtual enviornment make use of `setup.sh`

 # Phase